semgrep/semgrep-docs/docs/release-notes/august-2023.md

 ### Changed

-- Running the `semgrep`  command now displays the help message.
-Previously, the `semgrep` command ran a SAST scan.
+- Running the `semgrep`  command with no subcommand now displays the help message.
+Previously, the `semgrep` command ran a SAST scan by default.

 ### Removed